Information for Affiliates

 Research Manuals [back to top]

-The Research Manuals section on google aggregates guidelines, manuals, and documentation about J-PAL protocols across the research process.
+The Research Manuals section on Google Drive aggregates guidelines, manuals, and documentation about J-PAL protocols across the research process.
 This runs the gamut from big-picture project management documentation such as our Research Protocols checklist to more niche topics such as tips for batch programming.

-Manuals are separated by stage of the research process and can be browsed according to the following categories:
+Manuals are separated by stage of the research process and can be browsed in google drive.

 Staff Training [back to top]